jradavenport/jradavenport.github.io/astr270sp24.md

 # Public Outreach in Astronomy

 This is the website for Astronomy 270, Spring 2024 edition.
-This year we will be focusing on online outreach, such as videos and podcasts.
+This year we will be teaching the Planetarium, and focusing on online media (such as videos and podcasts).

 ## Resources
 - [Syllabus]({{ site.url }}/astr270sp24src/Syllabus.pdf)